-- (d) the Chief Magistrate; - Note The Chief Magistrate may delegate this function to a magistrate (see s 10). - (e) another magistrate appointed by the Chief Magistrate. - (3) The rule-making committee may conduct its proceedings in the way it decides, whether by holding meetings or in any other way. - (4) The Chief Justice is the chairperson of the rule-making committee. - (5) However, if the Chief Justice is not personally present at a meeting of the rule-making committee, the member present chosen by the committee is to chair the meeting. - (6) The Chief Justice must approve a public servant as secretary of the rule-making committee.
+- (1) A rule-making committee is established. - (2) The rule-making committee consists of the following members: - (a) the Chief Justice; - (b) 2 other resident judges appointed by the Chief Justice; - (c) the Chief Magistrate; - (d) another magistrate appointed by the Chief Magistrate. - Note For laws about appointments, see the Legislation Act, pt 19.3. - (3) The rule-making committee may conduct its proceedings in the way it decides, whether by holding meetings or in any other way. - (4) The Chief Justice is the chairperson of the rule-making committee.

+- (5) However, if the Chief Justice is not personally present at a meeting of the rule-making committee, the member present chosen by the committee is to chair the meeting. - (6) The Chief Justice must approve a public servant as secretary of the rule-making committee.